StrongholdBot/stronghold.kasekorp.com/src/index.md

 - Modular
 - Easy setup and usage
 - Flexible use cases (not limited to just faction servers!)
+- Free of charge storage and usage
+- Minimal redundancy: attempts not to do what other bots already can

 ## Still in Development